Canonical Transformation Path to Gauge Theories of Gravity: Canonical transformation rules under a dynamic spacetime geometry

 where $\tilde{\HCd}_{0}=\HCd_{0}\sqrt{-g}$ denotes the Hamiltonian scalar density pertaining to the scalar $\HCd_{0}\big(\phi,\tilde{\pi}^{\nu},a_{\mu},\tilde{p}^{\,\mu\nu},g_{\mu\eta}\big)$, while $\tilde{\Pi}^{\nu}=\Pi^{\nu}\sqrt{-G}$, $\tilde{P}^{\,\mu\nu}=P^{\,\mu\nu}\sqrt{-G}$, and $\tilde{\HCd}_{0}^{\prime}=\HCd_{0}^{\prime}\sqrt{-G}$ denote the respective transformed quantities.
 The terms $\tilde{\pi}^{\,\beta}\partial\phi/\partial x^{\,\beta}$ and $\tilde{p}^{\,\alpha\beta}\partial a_{\alpha}/\partial x^{\,\beta}$ thus are \emph{Lorentz} scalar densities.
 Additional gauge quantities must be introduced for general spacetime transformations, in order to ensure that the integrands in Eq.~(\ref{eq:varprinzip}) are world scalar densities, thus maintaining their form under general local spacetime transformations.
 This corresponds to replacing the partial derivatives of the fields in~(\ref{eq:varprinzip}) by covariant derivatives.

 In other words, the differences of partial and covariant derivatives define the gauge quantities.
 This important result is worked out in Sec.~\ref{sec:example-spacetime-trans}.

-The action integral is to be varied, therefore Eq.~(\ref{eq:varprinzip}) implies that the integrands may differ by the divergence of a set of functions $\FCd_{1}^{\mu}$, whose variation vanishes on the boundary $\partial R$ of the integration region $R$ in spacetime:
+The action integral is to be varied, therefore Eq.~(\ref{eq:varprinzip}) implies that the integrands may differ by the ordinary divergence of a \emph{vector density} $\FCd_{1}^{\mu}$, whose variation vanishes on the boundary $\partial\Omega$ of the integration region $\Omega$ in spacetime.
+The generalized version of Gauss' theorem writes for a relative tensor of weight $w=1$ with $n_\alpha$ the normal vector to the surface $S\equiv\partial\Omega$ that encloses the volume $\Omega$ (see~\cite[Eq.~(E.14), for instance]{carroll13}):

-The variation of the action integral~(\ref{eq:varprinzip}) is not modified by adding a term $\partial\FCd_{1}^{\alpha}/\partial x^{\alpha}$ to the integrand which can be converted into a surface integral according to Eq.~(\ref{eq:surface-term})---commonly denoted briefly as a \emph{surface term}: the integrand is only determined up to the divergence of the functions $\FCd_{1}^{\mu}(\Phi,\phi,A,a,x)$.
-The integrand condition for a canonical transformation writes
+The variation of the action integral~(\ref{eq:varprinzip}) is not modified by adding a term $\partial\FCd_{1}^{\alpha}/\partial x^{\alpha}$ to the integrand which can be converted into a surface integral according to Eq.~(\ref{eq:surface-term})---commonly denoted briefly as a \emph{surface term}: the integrand is only determined up to the divergence of vector densities $\FCd_{1}^{\mu}(\Phi,\phi,A,a,x)$.

+On the other hand, we are not restricted to a tensorial character of $\FCd_{1}^{\mu}$.
+We may confine ourselves to canonical transformations which merely provide \emph{form-invariance} of the action.
+For the actual task of promoting a Lorentz-invariant to a diffeo\-mor\-phism-invariant system by means of incorporating dynamical gauge fields, we encounter couplings of the given fields to the gauge fields.
+We thus modify the action functional by finally deriving an additional \emph{gauge Hamiltonian} $\tilde{\HCd}_{\mathrm{G}}$ that converts the initial action integrand into a world scalar density.
+The crucial point is that these gauge Hamiltonians must (and will) have the same functional form in the original and in the transformed system in order to yield the required preservation of the canonical field equations, and hence to implement the postulate of diffeo\-mor\-phism-invariance of the gauged system.